jasonpaulos/algoship/README.md

 npx algoship
 ```

 The game will ask you for an node address and token to connect to an Algorand node.
-See [here](https://developer.algorand.org/docs/build-apps/setup/#how-do-i-obtain-an-algod-address-and-token)
-for information about how to obtain those.
+If you don't have one, consider a provider such as [Algonode](https://nodely.io/docs/free/start).

 Backround
 ---------